 Exfoliating agent – Who says almonds need to be eaten for you to enjoy their benefits?
 Ground almonds and almond meal act as exfoliants that can efficiently eliminate dead skin.
 Plus, almond’s high vitamin E content is a boon to skin health, too.
 Almond meal can be mixed with honey and jojoba oil to make an inexpensive, healthy, and natural exfoliant.
-Simply apply to mixture to your skin, and let it sit for a few minutes before rinsing.
+Simply apply the mixture to your skin, and let it sit for a few minutes before rinsing.

-Skin treatment – Almonds not only get rid dead skin, but they can revitalize it too.
-Almond oils can be used a substitute for a number of regular body products: regular body oil, eye-makeup remover, and even a facial moisturizer.
+Skin treatment – Almonds not only get rid of dead skin, but they can revitalize it too.
+Almond oils can be used as a substitute for a number of regular body products: regular body oil, eye-makeup remover, and even a facial moisturizer.

 Photo credit: TRT Photo/Bigstock; cegli/Bigstock